Marriage Green Card & Spouse Visa — Online Courthouse Wedding

 Citizenship through marriage & naturalization

-A courthouse wedding is also the essential first step for citizenship through marriage and naturalization through marriage.
-The path from ceremony to citizenship follows a clear sequence — and it begins the moment your marriage is legal.
+A courthouse wedding is the essential first step for citizenship through marriage and naturalization through marriage.
+The path from ceremony to citizenship follows a clear sequence.

 1